 We’re all working to be better leaders whether we are managers, executives, project leaders, team leads, or board members.
 As I’ve spent much of the last three years working in small business, team projects, and local and national not-for-profit boards, I’ve learned a few things, or perhaps watched others struggle with success.

-- Director, Development Committee Chair, Indianapolis Art Center
+- Former Director, Development Committee Chair, Indianapolis Art Center

-- Director, Communications Committee Chair, Chargee de Presse Etas-Unis, Confrerie de la Chaine des Rotisseurs
+- Former Director, Communications Committee Chair, Chargee de Presse Etas-Unis, Confrerie de la Chaine des Rotisseurs

 As a long-time business book editor, I usually say there is truly not much new in the world of leadership.
 I’m also usually the first to call out concepts that are not my cup of leadership tea.
 Looking for some great resources for business and not-for-profit leadership that pass muster?
 Try these favorites of mine: